-We ended 2024 in the most incredible way possible: my partner planned an entire mystery roadtrip for me, with my only clues being that I needed a suitcase full of winter clothes for ten days.
+Our first visit to the beautiful Lüneburg was at the end of 2024.
+We ended the year in the most incredible way possible: my partner planned an entire mystery roadtrip for me, with my only clues being that I needed a suitcase full of winter clothes for ten days.

 → I documented the entire mystery roadtrip on reels; check it out on Instagram!

 Heading north out of Munich, where my partner lives, the first stop of our mystery roadtrip was in Lüneburg, a hidden gem of a city just an hour south of Hamburg.
 I had never heard of Lüneburg before but it is safe to say that it now sits firmly on my list of favourite European cities!
-We loved the vibes, the food, the people and the architecture and can't wait to come back during other seasons.
+We loved the vibes, the food, the people and the architecture and couldn't wait to come back.

 By car: Of course the easiest way to travel to Lüneburg is with your own wheels.
-Lüneburg is less than an hour from downtown Hamburg by car.
-We drove up from Munich and stopped here on our winter roadtrip (final destination: Stockholm) which was quite a long stretch!
+For our winter visit, we drove up from Munich on our way through to Stockholm. which was quite a long stretch!
 We spent two nights here and left our car in a nearby parking garage which was recommended to us by our hotel and coming in super cheap at just €9 per day, at the time of writing.

 → On our way from Munich to Lüneburg, we stopped in at the Eremitage Schlosspark in Bayreuth and at the Duchess Anna Amalia Library in Weimar.